AdobeDocs/target.de-DE/help/administrating-target/scene7-settings.md

 ---
-description: Target Standard kann in Adobe Dynamic Media Classic (zuvor Scene7) integriert werden, um Digital Asset Management (DAM) in der Inhaltsbibliothek zu ermöglichen.
+description: Target Standard kann in die Adobe Dynamic Media Classic integriert werden, um Digital Asset Management (DAM) in der Inhaltsbibliothek bereitzustellen.
-title: Integration von Dynamic Media Classic Konfigurationsintegration
+title: Integration der dynamischen Media Classic-Integration
 feature: administration general
 subtopic: Getting Started
 topic: Standard
 uuid: 4b06a3ed-0e87-4e49-874f-2e479324f81c
 translation-type: tm+mt
-source-git-commit: 95450abc32be19d04b791af3c62673e9411ab53c
+source-git-commit: 4e2e894ee10d8a83907e0533630091442d1733fa
 workflow-type: tm+mt
-source-wordcount: '382'
+source-wordcount: '403'
-ht-degree: 29%
+ht-degree: 21%

 ---

 # Scene7-Konfiguration {#scene-settings}

-Target can be integrated with [!DNL Adobe Dynamic Media Classic] (formerly [!DNL Scene7]) to provide Digital Asset Management (DAM) in the Content Library.
+Target can be integrated with [!DNL Adobe Dynamic Media Classic] to provide Digital Asset Management (DAM) in the Content Library.

 >[!NOTE]
 >
 >Integrating [!DNL Target] with [!DNL Dynamic Media Classic] enables delivery of assets (as part of activities) uploaded to the [!DNL Adobe Experience Cloud] assets folder.
 This integration does not enable access to all assets uploaded in [!DNL Dynamic Media Classic] for delivery in [!DNL Target] activities.

 If you already have a [!DNL Dynamic Media] account, you can supply your existing credentials.
 If you do not have an account, you can request a restricted-use [!DNL Dynamic Media Classic] account at no additional charge from your [!DNL Adobe] representative.
 This account can be used for purposes restricted for use in [!DNL Target] only.
 Dieser Service steht Kunden für Workflows zur Verfügung, die eine Bildtauschfunktionalität benötigen.

+>[!NOTE]
+>
+>Ein eingeschränktes kostenloses [!DNL Dynamic Media Classic] Konto für Adobe Target wird nicht mehr für neue Kunden oder neue Benutzer unterstützt.
+Vorhandene Anmeldeangaben funktionieren wie gewohnt.

 If this setting is not configured, the [!UICONTROL Swap Image offer] option within the activity creation workflow is not available.
 Nachdem diese Einstellung konfiguriert wurde, steht die Option zum Austauschen/Ändern von Bildangeboten in  [Visual Experience Composer (VEC) und im formularbasierten Experience Composer](/help/c-experiences/experiences.md#concept_A2E10F6AFB3D4AEAB6951EE14688848D) zur Verfügung.
 You can then leverage image offers with images that have been uploaded from the [!DNL Adobe Experience Cloud] for use in [!DNL Target] activities.